PlatformedTasks/Documentation/README.md

 3. Install [PLAS-TESK](https://github.com/PlatformedTasks/PLAS-TESK)
 4. Install [PLAS-cwl-tes](https://github.com/PlatformedTasks/PLAS-cwl-tes)

-Now you should have a PLAS compatible testbed ready.
-Continue reading to try a PLAS example.
+Now you should have a PLAS compatible testbed ready, continue reading to deploy an example [using Horovod](#deploy-a-platformed-task-using-horovod) or using [Apache Spark](#deploy-a-platformed-task-using-spark).

 ## Hands-On Examples